Mission, Values and History

 Our beginning: In 1944, we used a transparent, consensus-based process to develop our first standards for the sanitation of soda fountain and luncheonette equipment.
 It became the process by which we developed all of our public health and safety standards.

 Our name: As we expanded services beyond sanitation and into global markets in 1990, we changed our name to NSF International from the National Sanitation Foundation.
+The letters in our organization's name do not represent any specific words today.

 Our process: To develop uniform, consensus-based national standards, we bring together regulators, industry, consumers and public health experts.
 Our scientists, engineers and public health professionals test to these standards or protocols.